marsiitr/VR-Flight-Simulator/README.md

 1. joystick
 2. throttle

 Explaination :-

 1. joystick

 	this device is used for controlling the aeroplane so that user experiences reality ( gives us a real experience ), with the help of this device we tried to make environment like that of aeroplane .

 2. throttle

 	this device is basically used for controling the speed of aeroplane.

 Both the devices are made from basic components such as ply , a man made springs , steel channels , ball bearings , and joining components

-## ELEctronic ASPECT OF DESIGN:
+## Electronic ASPECT OF DESIGN:
-***

 Electronics Consist of use of